Belleville Mennonite School

-Belleville Mennonite School is located in Belleville, Pennsylvania, United States.
-It is situated between Stone Mountain and Jack's Mountain.
+Belleville Christian School is located in Belleville, Pennsylvania, United States.
+It is situated between Stone Mountain and Jacks' Mountain.
 The valley they form is known as Big Valley.
 Belleville Mennonite is a member of the Association of Christian Schools International.

 This private, Christian school is currently led by superintendent, Nicholas Wilson, along with high school principal, Mr. Jon Farley, middle school principal, Mrs. Jessica Geissinger, and elementary principal, Mrs. Becky Williams.
 The school educates around 235 students with more 25 faculty members.

 Belleville Mennonite School underwent a rebranding beginning in the 2012–2013 school year.
 First, the school introduced a new mascot known as the "Belleville Thunder".
 Later, they made changes in their public image by introducing a new website and logo.
-"The new logo features an infinity symbol and Christian cross encompassed in a ring and outer circle."
+"The new logo features a thunder bolt.
+In the summer of 2025, they will change to Belleville Christian School."

 History

 The school was founded in 1945 by assimilated Mennonites in order to establish control over the education of their children at a time of school reorganization.
 At first, it was considered to be a complete Mennonite school, based on the community's religion.
 The school is now more diverse and is the largest Christian school in Mifflin County.